 CPS data for 2000–2002 were originally produced and published using the 1990 Census classifications.
 When the 2002 classifications were introduced in 2003, BLS retroactively revised the January 2000–December 2002 data to extend the history available on the new classifications.
 The 2000–2002 industry data had to be classified with the 2000 Census industry classification, rather than the 2002 classification, but there are only minor differences between the two (see above).

 Historical employment series on the 2002 Census classifications are available at broad levels of occupational and industry aggregation back to 1983.
 BLS constructed these historical series based on the distribution of employment for the years 2000–2002 re-coded from the 1990 classifications to the 2002 classifications.
 Further information and instructions for accessing the reconstructed series are available on the BLS website.

 Historical employment series at the detailed occupational and industry levels on the 2002 classifications are available back to 2000 only.

-see the February 2003 article on changes introduced to the CPS in January 2003.
+For more information on the significant differences between the 1990 and 2002 classification systems, see the February 2003 article on changes introduced to the CPS in January 2003.
 (PDF)